hzFishy/UnrealNotes/content/Unreal Engine/Extra/Learn/Unreal Engine learning speedrun.md

 > [!Warning]
 > You can only create new blueprints from the content browser or using the Quick Add tool.
-> Blueprint instances made outside of the content browser cannot have unique code (you can't access their graph) but you can add any component you want and set their properties
+> Blueprint instances made outside of the content browser cannot have unique code (you can't access their graph) but you can add any component you want and set their properties.

 You can extend any Actor class with `Actor Components`,  `Scene Components` or `Interfaces`.